tailcallhq/tailcallhq.github.io/docs/guides/operators.md

 ### workers

-`workers` sets the number of worker threads the Tailcall will use.
+`workers` sets the number of worker threads the server will use.
 If not specified, the default value is the number of cores available to the system.

 ```graphql showLineNumbers
 schema @server(workers: 32) {